amarcoder01/typemasterai/replit.md

 ## Overview

 TypeFlow is a high-performance typing test web application built with a modern full-stack architecture.
 The application allows users to test their typing speed and accuracy, track their progress over time, and compete on a global leaderboard.
-It features real-time analytics, multiple test modes (15s, 30s, 60s, 120s), user authentication, and comprehensive progress tracking with visual charts.
+It features real-time analytics, multiple test modes (15s, 30s, 60s, 120s), multi-language support (12+ languages), diverse paragraph modes (8+ categories), user authentication with AI chat assistant, and comprehensive progress tracking with visual charts.

 ## User Preferences